Kristina01111000/Drws_site/README.md

 - add a hover color to buttons
-- DR W pic promo soften or round edges
-- add button at top that says "its free to join today" he is still annoyed with how it works on mobile -> check again after dinner, otherwise wait til next week fix mobile view on buttons -> wierd issue, leaving it for now, css not working the way it should
+- DR W pic promo soften or round edges he is still annoyed with how it works on mobile -> check again after dinner, otherwise wait til next week fix mobile view on buttons -> wierd issue, leaving it for now, css not working the way it should
 - think of things for beta testers to think about -> four so far, putting them in the to do list google doc